nixworks/public/news/2006/05/9/README.md

 ##### Mogadishu Islamic Courts
 ### [ The Mogadishu Islamic Courts and the Alliance for the Restoration of Peace and Counter-Terrorism declare a cease-fire after 57 people are killed, and 103 are wounded, mostly civilians, in the Somalian capital of Mogadishu. ](/news/2006/05/9/the-mogadishu-islamic-courts-and-the-alliance-for-the-restoration-of-peace-and-counter-terrorism-declare-a-cease-fire-after-57-people-are-k.md)
-_Context: Alliance for the Restoration of Peace and Counter-Terrorism, Mogadishu, Mogadishu Islamic Courts, Somalia_
+_Context: Alliance for the Restoration of Peace and Counter-Terrorism, Mogadishu, Mogadishu Islamic Courts, Somali_

 ##### UK
 ### [ The United Kingdom's new Minister for Local Government, Ruth Kelly, who is a Roman Catholic and a member of Opus Dei, refuses to state whether or not she believes that homosexuality is a sin. ](/news/2006/05/9/the-united-kingdom-s-new-minister-for-local-government-ruth-kelly-who-is-a-roman-catholic-and-a-member-of-opus-dei-refuses-to-state-whet.md)